laminas/laminas-feed/docs/book/writer.md

-Due to the system being divided between data containers and renderers, extensions have more mandatory requirements than their equivalents in the `Zend\Feed\Reader` subcomponent.
+Due to the system being divided between data containers and renderers, extensions have more mandatory requirements than their equivalents in the `Laminas\Feed\Reader` subcomponent.
 A typical extension offering namespaced feed and entry level elements must itself reflect the exact same architecture: i.e. it must offer both feed and entry level data containers, and matching renderers.
 There is, fortunately, no complex integration work required since all extension